Cabin pressurization: Spacecraft

 Russian engineers used an air-like nitrogen/oxygen mixture, kept at a cabin altitude near zero at all times, in their 1961 Vostok, 1964 Voskhod, and 1967 to present Soyuz spacecraft.
 This requires a heavier space vehicle design, because the spacecraft cabin structure must withstand the stress of 14.7 pounds per square inch (1 atm, 1.01 bar) against the vacuum of space, and also because an inert nitrogen mass must be carried.
 Care must also be taken to avoid decompression sickness when cosmonauts perform extravehicular activity, as current soft space suits are pressurized with pure oxygen at relatively low pressure in order to provide reasonable flexibility.

 By contrast, the United States used a pure oxygen atmosphere for its 1961 Mercury, 1965 Gemini, and 1967 Apollo spacecraft, mainly in order to avoid decompression sickness.
 Mercury used a cabin altitude of 24800 ft (5.5 psi); Gemini used an altitude of 25700 ft (5.3 psi); and Apollo used 27000 ft (5.0 psi) in space.
 This allowed for a lighter space vehicle design.
 This is possible because at 100% oxygen, enough oxygen gets to the bloodstream to allow astronauts to operate normally.
 Before launch, the pressure was kept at slightly higher than sea level at a constant 5.3 psi above ambient for Gemini, and 2 psi above sea level at launch for Apollo), and transitioned to the space cabin altitude during ascent.
-However, the high pressure pure oxygen atmosphere proved to be a factor in a fatal fire hazard in Apollo, contributing to the deaths of the entire crew of Apollo 1 during a 1967 ground test.
+However, the high pressure pure oxygen atmosphere before launch proved to be a factor in a fatal fire hazard in Apollo, contributing to the deaths of the entire crew of Apollo 1 during a 1967 ground test.
 After this, NASA revised its procedure to use a nitrogen/oxygen mix at zero cabin altitude at launch, but kept the low-pressure pure oxygen atmosphere at 5 psi in space.

-After the Apollo program, the United States used standard air-like cabin atmospheres for Skylab, the Space Shuttle orbiter, and the International Space Station.
+After the Apollo program, the United States used "a 74-percent oxygen and 26-percent nitrogen breathing mixture" at 5 psi for Skylab, and a cabin atmosphere of 14.5 psi for the Space Shuttle orbiter and the International Space Station.